AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/resource-planner-navigation.md

 ![](assets/user-highlighted-resource-planner-350x272.png)

 The users listed in the Project and Role views in the Resource Planner belong to the resource pools associated with the projects.
-For more information about populating resource pools with users, see [Associate resource pools with users in Adobe Workfront](../../resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-users.md).
+For more information about populating resource pools with users, see [Associate resource pools with users](../../resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-users.md).

 All users that you have access to View and who have logged in to Workfront at least once display in the User View.